gaugendre/jwt-refreshtoken-demo/README.md

   * redirect to `/login` when unauthenticated
   * trigger regular access tokens refreshes before expiration
   * listen to logouts from localStorage
+* [components/HomePage.jsx](react-app/src/components/HomePage.jsx) to showcase a request with the access token